Additional Installation Information

 Check Virtual Machine Performance On-Demand

-You can run the show tech-support command from the CLI to check the VM performance at any point of time.
-The output of this command will be similar to the following:
+You can run the show tech-support command from the CLI to check VM performance at any time.
+The output of this command is similar to this example:

 ise-vm123/admin# show tech | begin "disk IO perf"